Does Diesel Go Bad and How Long Does It Last?

 • Clean drums between fillings: Before putting new diesel into a drum, clean it.
 Read how here.

-Diesel storage Tanks
+Diesel Storage Tanks

-Here’s are tips to make sure your diesel lasts in a tank:
+Here are tips to make sure your diesel lasts in a tank:

 • Consider an underground tank: You’ll have to check your local regulations for installing an underground tank.
-While this option is pricier and can be more complicated, it will allow you to keep your tank free of water and at a fairly consistent temperature.
+While this option is pricier and more complicated, it will allow you to keep your tank free of water and at a fairly consistent temperature.

 • House above ground tanks: Put a roof over the tank to keep water off of it.

-• Keep the tank full: The more empty space your tank has, the more room there is for condensation and microbial growth.
+• Keep the tank full: The more space your tank has, the more room there is for condensation and microbial growth.

 • Insulate tanks: Cold weather can cause diesel to gel or ice to form within the tank.
 Insulation helps prevent this.